shalva green smoothie jumpstart

 Mistake #2: Thinking the 5200 is the best because everyone talks about it

 The Vitamix 5200 is like the 1998 Honda Accord.
 Was it a great car?
 Yes.
 Are there still a lot of them on the road?
 Sure.
 Does that mean it’s what you should buy today?
 Probably not.
-The 5200 has been around the longest, so it has the most reviews, the most YouTube videos, the most everything.
-That’s not the same as being the best option available right now.
-There are models with the same look and feel and significantly better features — like the VX1.

 Mistake #3: Waiting for a sale

-Black Friday Vitamix deals exist.
-They’re real.
-But they’re almost always on models or bundles that aren’t what you actually want.
 The new customer offers are essentially the same as the seasonal ones, so you can get a deal anytime if you want one.
 More importantly: the cost of waiting grows every day.
 Every day you don’t have one is another day you don’t have one.

 Mistake #4: Waiting for a new model

-This isn’t Apple.
-Vitamix doesn’t release a meaningfully different machine every year.
-New releases these days are mostly aesthetic updates.
+New Vitamix models are mostly aesthetic updates.
 The core engineering hasn’t changed in years because it doesn’t need to.
-Whatever’s available right now is what you should buy.

 I made this mistake personally.
 After too much research, I convinced myself a premium Breville with a glass jar was the smart, measured choice.
 The jar shattered.
 It was a pain to clean even before that.
 When I needed service, I couldn’t get anyone on the phone.
-There isn’t really a middle ground between a commodity blender and a Vitamix.
-There’s just Vitamix.

-Horsepower, wattage, blade speed — these numbers mean completely different things on a Vitamix versus any other blender.
-You cannot compare them the way you’d compare two cars of the same type.
-A Vitamix motor is engineered like an airplane engine.
-A Ninja motor is engineered like a toy car.
-The numbers don’t translate.
+Horsepower, wattage, blade speed are common specs people compare.
+Here’s the deal: These numbers mean completely different things on a Vitamix versus any other blender.
+You cannot compare them the way you’d compare two cars, for example of the same type.

-Mistake #8: Finding us after you bought
+Mistake #8: Finding Blending For Good after you bought

-The thing we hear most after someone discovers Blending For Good: “I wish I’d found you before I got my Vitamix.”
-Not because buying direct from Vitamix is wrong — it isn’t, and we’d never tell you otherwise.
-But when you buy through us, you get the same machine, the same warranty, the same price, shipped from the same Vitamix warehouse.
+When you buy through us, you get the same machine, the same warranty, the same price, shipped from the same Vitamix warehouse.
 You’re just also supporting a small family business while you’re at it.
 No extra cost.
 No tradeoff.

 Mistake #9: Buying through Amazon